ICAREdata/icaredata-platform/README.md

 Command | Effect
 --- | ---
 CA_FILE_NAME | The file name of the CA file to use for SSL connection to the RDS resource in AWS.
+Used in `utils/databaseUtils.js`.
 DATABASE_HOST | The host URL for the RDS resource in AWS.
+Used in `utils/databaseUtils.js`.
 DATABASE_NAME | The name of the database in the RDS resource to connect to.
+Used in `utils/databaseUtils.js`.
 DATABASE_PORT | The port to connect to the RDS resource in AWS.
+Used in `utils/databaseUtils.js`.
 REGION | The AWS region in which the infrastructure is located.
+Used in `utils/getSecret.js`.

 ### Data Extraction Lambda

 Command | Effect
 --- | ---
 CA_FILE_NAME | The file name of the CA file to use for SSL connection to the RDS resource in AWS.
+Used in `utils/databaseUtils.js`.
 DATABASE_HOST | The host URL for the RDS resource in AWS.
+Used in `utils/databaseUtils.js`.
 DATABASE_NAME | The name of the database in the RDS resource to connect to.
+Used in `utils/databaseUtils.js`.
 DATABASE_PORT | The port to connect to the RDS resource in AWS.
+Used in `utils/databaseUtils.js`.
 REGION | The AWS region in which the infrastructure is located.
+Used in `utils/getSecret.js`.
 S3_BUCKET | The name of the AWS S3 bucket in which to place the extracted data.

 # License